alunduil/margarine-chef/README.md

 The following platforms are tested:

-- Ubuntu 12.04
+- Ubuntu 12.04, 14.04

-The following platforms are known to work:

-- N/A
+- Debian 7.4

-Other platforms may or may not work as intended or desired.
+Other platforms may or may not work as intended or desired but probably not.

 ### Cookbook Dependencies